IngridAtMicrosoft/DocsContent/singlesource/dol1/dol-getting-started.md

 For this lab, you will need Visual Studio (any recent version should be fine).
 You can download Visual Studio from the [Visual Studio web site](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Enterprise).

 When installing Visual Studio, ensure the `Azure Development` option is checked.
-While Visual Studio is being installed, continue to the next step.
+While Visual Studio is installing, continue to the next step.

 ## Creating a Media Services account